 Step 3: Prime

-- If the professional advised you that your oak surface was not properly filled, use an extra thick primer.
+- • If the professional advises you that your oak surface was not properly filled, use an extra-thick primer.

 Step 4: Paint

-- Apply the paint with a small foam roller.
-Let the coat to dry for a full day.
+- • Apply the paint with a small foam roller.
+Let the coat dry for a full day.